 Breakfast is generally one of the first things to fall by the wayside in a busy schedule but it’s true what our parents used to say – breakfast IS the most important meal of the day.

 Build some time into your day to sit down to slowly eat a healthy breakfast ( incorporating some protein if you can).
 And I stress the slow part.
 Spend time mindfully eating your breakfast, savouring what you are eating – the taste, smell and texture.
 This will help you to start the day relaxed and give your body time to digest.

-If you don’t have the time for breakfast, get into the habit of preparing some portable breakfasts over the weekend for the week ahead.
-Hit up Pinterest and create a breakfast pin board to keep inspired!
+If you don’t have the time for breakfast, prepare some portable breakfasts over the weekend for the week ahead.
+Hit up Pinterest and create a breakfast pinboard to keep inspired!
 Frittata, quiche, bacon and egg cupcakes, bagged ingredients for protein shakes…go to town!